ashishdungdung/Gallery/README.md

-# Simple Gallery
+# Gallery

 <img alt="Logo" src="fastlane/metadata/android/en-US/images/icon.png" width="120" />

 Simple Gallery Pro is a highly customizable lightweight gallery loved by millions of people for its great user experience.
 Organize and edit your photos, recover deleted files with the recycle bin, protect & hide files and easily view a huge variety of different photo and video formats including RAW, SVG, GIF, panoramic and much more.

 -------------------------------------------------
-SIMPLE GALLERY PRO – FEATURES
+GALLERY – FEATURES
 -------------------------------------------------

 • A beautiful modern gallery with no ads or popups